 Ware Shoals is a very small town located in the state of South Carolina.
 With a population of 2,175 people and two constituent neighborhoods, Ware Shoals is the 139th largest community in South Carolina.

-When you are in Ware Shoals, you'll notice that it is more blue-collar than most other communities in America.
-39.92% of Ware Shoals’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Ware Shoals is a town of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Ware Shoals who work in office and administrative support (11.67%), personal care services (10.34%), and management occupations (8.36%).
+Because occupations involving physical labor dominate the local economy, Ware Shoals is generally considered to be a blue-collar town.
+47.18% of the Ware Shoals workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Ware Shoals is a town of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Ware Shoals who work in office and administrative support (10.74%), personal care services (8.31%), and management occupations (6.76%).

-Ware Shoals is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ware Shoals doesn't have a public transportation system that people use for their commute.

-The per capita income in Ware Shoals in 2010 was $15,726, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $62,904 for a family of four.
-Ware Shoals also has one of the higher rates of people living in poverty in the nation, with 45.46% of its population below the federal poverty line.
+The per capita income in Ware Shoals in 2010 was $15,406, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $61,624 for a family of four.
+Ware Shoals also has one of the higher rates of people living in poverty in the nation, with 35.66% of its population below the federal poverty line.

 The most common language spoken in Ware Shoals is English.
 Other important languages spoken here include Spanish and Japanese.